avbor/hassio-apps/telegram-bot-api/DOCS.md

 The workaround is to disable password checking using apps:\
 `Terminal & SSH (official)`\
 `Advanced SSH & Web Terminal (community)`\
-or directly through the HA OS console.
+or directly through the `HA OS console`.

 You can disable password checking by the pwned service using the command: